fluthjs/fluth-vue/packages/core/useFetch/docs/stream.en.md

 ### Data Stream (promise$)

-With the powerful operators provided by [fluth](https://fluthjs.github.io/fluth-doc/), complex data processing can be implemented in a very simple way.
+With the powerful operators provided by [fluth](https://fluthjs.github.io/fluth-doc/), you can implement complex data processing in a very simple way.

 ```ts
 import { promiseAll, map } from "fluth-vue";